 The likes of Peter Beardsley and the promising Steve Staunton were amongst those allowed to depart, replaced by players who were not up to the level required.
 Poor recruitment and a lack of essential management qualities ultimately resulted in Liverpool’s rapid decline, perhaps the only positive of Souness’ reign his blooding of academy youngsters such as Robbie Fowler, Steve McManaman, Jamie Redknapp and Rob Jones.

 Likeable and a Liverpool man through and through, Roy Evans turned his hand to coaching on the recommendation of the great Bill Shankly and began his ascent through the ranks to the top job.

-Having coached under Shankly, Bob Paisley, Joe Fagan, Kenny Dalglish and Souness, Evans would be appointed as the club’s new manager following the latter’s resignation in 1994.
+Having coached under Shankly, Bob Paisley, Joe Fagan, Kenny Dalglish and Souness, Evans was appointed as the club’s new manager following the latter’s resignation in 1994.

-With young starlets such as Fowler and McManaman flourishing alongside established names Ian Rush and John Barnes, Liverpool would win the League Cup in 1995 before losing the FA Cup final the following year.
+With young starlets such as Fowler and McManaman flourishing alongside established names in Ian Rush and John Barnes, Liverpool won the League Cup in 1995 before losing the FA Cup final the following year.

 Despite signing Stan Collymore in a British transfer-record deal and overseeing the emergence of a young Michael Owen, Evans was unable to take the club to the next level despite finishing in the division’s top four in each of his seasons at the club.

 With Liverpool struggling to make the step-up, Gerard Houllier was appointed alongside Evans in a bizarre joint-managerial role rarely seen at the top level, before Evans later resigned to leave the Frenchman in sole charge.

 The popular Frenchman who sparked optimism that Liverpool could return to the elite, Houllier’s exciting young side at the turn of the millennium is one of the most memorable Reds teams from the Premier League era.